EthicalML/apc2018-ethical-framework-talk/contents.md

 <br>

 <h3>Better</h3>
-Have a process to ensure backwards compatibility of features
+Have a process to ensure reproducibility and compatibility

 </div>
 <div class="right-col">